Alternative Text Materials

 DSS will make every attempt to provide the desired format the student requests.
 However, this is not always possible due to the subject matter of the material, the volume, and the required date.
 Converting textbooks/print can be a time-consuming process.
 Some requests may take up to six weeks.
 All alternative textbook requests must be turned into DSS as soon as course registration is complete.

 Students must contact DSS Assistive Technology at [email protected] and complete the appropriate Alternative Text Production form at least three weeks prior to the first day of classes to ensure timely delivery of materials.
 You can place up to ten text conversion requests at once.
-Requests that are submitted later than three weeks will be accepted, however, please be aware of the 7-10 business day production timeframe.
-You may not receive your books before the start of class.
+Requests that are submitted later than three weeks will be accepted, however, please be aware of the 7-10 business day production time frame.
+You may not receive your books before the start of class if your request is not submitted with sufficient notice.

 Requesting Alternative Text Materials